zyrch/Grid-Game/README.md

 GridWorld Game

-You have to create a game in python where the player has to reach the goal position from the start position, collecting all the randomly spawned rewards and avoiding obstacles.
+The player has to reach the goal position from the start position, collecting all the randomly spawned rewards and avoiding obstacles.

 ● The grid is of size n X n.
 You have to take n as an input from the user.
 The start and goal positions should be randomly placed on the boundary.